MohamadYusuf/WebRx-Site/docs/component-registration.md

 });
 ```

-… or even, though it’s unlikely you’d want to do this, a reference to a different AMD module, e.g.:
+… or even, though it's unlikely you'd want to do this, a reference to a different AMD module, e.g.:

 ```javascript
 // AMD module whose value is a reference to a different AMD module,